toucansites/website/src/contents/docs/content-management/markdown/index.md

 ## Content

 Content is written using markdown syntax.
-For more details, please refer to the [official markdown syntax guide](https://www.markdownguide.org/basic-syntax/).
+For more details, check the [Markdown syntax](/docs/markdown-syntax/) section.

 ## Block Directives